3 - Introduction to engagement

 Indicator : Level of participation in the coconstruction of the transition plan.

-Objective : Make this approach an initiative that goes beyond the project team to reach other concerned stakeholders (primarily internal employees) through the implementation of actions, in a logic of cross-functionality, togetherness, reputation and exemplariness.
+Objective : Make this approach an initiative that goes beyond the project team to reach the other concerned stakeholders (primarily internal employees) through the implementation of actions, in a logic of cross-functionality, togetherness, reputation and exemplariness.

 Indicator : Level of knowledge and understanding of the results (impacts and actions)